 Okay, now that we got that out of the way, let's talk about secure communications.
 For our purposes today, it's online voice and text that we are concerned about.
 I could spend an hour telling you what not to use and why but I'm going to spare you all that let you do your own research.
 I will tell you that Hushmail and Safemail are a couple of email programs that most of us no longer trust completely.
 Understanding that technology is subject to change, I will tell you some programs that we use that we do trust and if you wish to speak securely with any of us, you will likely have to use one of these programs.

 Signal is our top program for about 95% of our day-to-day communications.
 Signal allows secure, encrypted texting and encrypted voice communications.
 Signal is a full-service texting program and should be installed and used as your default texting client.
 Signal, like so many other secure programs, is only secure if you are communicating with another Signal user.
-Texting to another Signal user will automatically be secure, there is nothing more that you must do.
+Texting to another Signal user will automatically be secure, there is nothing more that you must do (other than both of you keeping your phones secured).
 That being the case, there are a couple things you must watch out for to avoid sending sensitive information to people that are not secure.
 For one thing, in the text box where you type your message, it will say "Send Signal Message" before you ever start typing.
-As soon as you start typing in the text box, the blue attachment button to the right with the paperclip in it will morph into "Send" button.
+As soon as you start typing in the text box, the blue attachment button to the right with the paperclip in it will morph into a "Send" button.
 It will still be bright blue and have a little paper airplane and a locked padlock in it.
 If you wish to send a secure attachment, you will need to touch the paperclip in the blue circle on the right before you start typing.

 If the text box says "Send Unsecured SMS" obviously your message will be unsecure when sent.
 When you start typing in the unsecured box,the "Send" button on the right will turn dark grey with an unlocked padlock in it.
 Those are two prior warnings that you may be sending sensitive information to an unsecured user.
 Also when you send a secure message you will see after it has sent there will be two check marks beside your message on the right if it went through.
 If there is only one check mark that means that it was either sent to an unsecure recipient or has not yet been received by a secure recipient.
 That will let you know that you may have inadvertently sent sensitive information to an unsecured user and give you time to work on damage control.

-Signal has no mandatory burn time on messages nor any means to set voluntary burn time so one must delete messages as they are no longer needed in order to maintain security if someone were to get ahold of your phone and break your password.
+Signal has no mandatory burn time on messages but you can set a voluntary burn time which means that the message will be destroyed on both ends at the desired time.
 Signal, as well as all the other secure programs should NEVER be set to where you are signed in all the time.
 You should always set it to where you have to sign in periodically.
 The higher the risk at any given time, the shorter the time before the program should lock you out.
 When you do not do that, you are compromising everyone in your group.
 If you are too lazy to type in the password occasionally then you should not be trusted as someone to share information with.
 Integrity, respect and honesty in this game is imperative!

-Wickr is our second choice for secure texting.
 Wickr does not need to exchange phone numbers so communications can be done anonymously.
-It has a mandatory burn time which is inconvenient.
+This is a plus.
+It also has a mandatory burn time which is inconvenient.
 You can set your burn time for anything from a few seconds to 6 days but you cannot keep it permanently.
-This means that if you have information that you want to save you will have to copy and paste it and put it somewhere else where it won't burn.
+This means that if you have information that you want to save you will have to copy and paste it and put it somewhere else where it won't burn but is still secure, such as Signal or ProtonMail.
 You do not want to copy the information and store it in an insecure file on your computer.
-The best thing that I have found is to copy the message and send it to yourself via Wickr.
 It will not send and will stay in queue under your username indefinitely unless you have to restart the program.
 Wickr can send secure files, pictures and very short audio files.
-Signal and Wickr both have their strong and weak points as far as convenience is concerned but they both have about the same degree of security.
+Signal and Wickr both have their strong and weak points as far as convenience is concerned but Signal definitely has yhe best security.

-Wickr is limited to 1,500 characters per message.
+Wickr is limited to, I believe, 1,500 characters per message.

 CONFIRMATION OF MESSAGES